ssasso/stefano.dscnet.org/content/a/multivendor_evpn_vxlan/index.md

 We want, of course, to insert them in the existing fabric, starting from the Leaf switches.

 For that reason I thought it could be good to do some interop testing using virtual devices before starting to work with the real gear.
-And, obviously, I don't want to waste time with IP Address allocation, IP Address assignment to the different VIrtual Switches interfaces...
+And, obviously, I don't want to waste time with IP Address allocation, IP Address assignment to the different Virtual Switches interfaces...
 So I will use [netlab](https://netlab.tools/) :innocent:

 The different leaf switches are connected to the spines using IPv4 point to point interfaces, with */30 subnets*.
 OSPF is used to redistribute the loopback ip addresses, used for iBGP EVPN peerings and as VTEP addresses.